smart-pix/smart-pixels-ml/docs/README.md

-Smart Pixels is a project focusses on implementaing machine learnign models directly on silicon pixels or future detectors to enchance the inference of charged particle track parameters.
-We here use a MDN (Mixture Density Network) with one gaussian, this model predicts the mean value of target variable and teh associated uncertainity to that prediction with NLL (Negative Log-likelihood Loss) as the loss function to minimize.
+Smart Pixels is a project focused on implementing machine learning models directly on silicon pixels or future detectors to enhance the inference of charged particle track parameters.
+We here use an MDN (Mixture Density Network) with one Gaussian.
+This model predicts the mean value of the target variable and the associated uncertainty to that prediction, with NLL (Negative Log-likelihood Loss) as the loss function to minimize.

 ## Table of Contents
 - [Getting Started](#getting-started)